A common problem I hear, "They won't eat!"

 - Provide just 1-2 food items at a time.

-- Did they always take a lunchbox to work at the factory? get a similar and serve lunch out of it.
+- Did they always take a lunchbox to work at the factory?
+Find a similar lunchbox and serve the meal from it.

 - Do they have a favorite coffee mug?
 Favorite place to sit?